yuhko-msft/microsoft-graph-docs/api-reference/beta/resources/userpurpose.md

 The purpose of the mailbox.
 Used to differentiate a mailbox for a single user from a shared mailbox and equipment mailbox in Exchange Online.

+> [!CAUTION]
+> The userPurpose API would be temporarily unavailable to undergo scheduled enhancements and will stop returning data on April 15, 2021.
+During this time, please use userPurposeV2 as a **temporary** fallback API till the original API is available again.
+As with Beta policy, this API should not be used in production applications.

 ## Properties
 |Property|Type|Description|